OrchardCMS/OrchardCore/src/docs/resources/tutorials/README.md

 !!! warning
     The Orchard Core Training Demo module assumes that you have a good understanding of basic Orchard Core concepts, and that you can get around the Orchard admin area.
 You should also be familiar with how to use Visual Studio and write C#, as well as the concepts of ASP.NET Core MVC.

+## Gurubase

+You can also ask the [Orchard Core Guru on Gurubase](https://gurubase.io/g/orchard-core) for help.
+It is Orchard Core-focused AI to answer your questions.